unum-cloud/uform/README.md

 similarity = F.cosine_similarity(image_embedding, text_embedding)
 ```

-For efficient search, the embeddings can be compared using cosine similarity.
+To search for similar items, the embeddings can be compared using cosine similarity.
-The value will belong to the interval `[-1, 1]`, where `1` means a likely match.
+The resulting value will fall within the range of `-1` to `1`, where `1` indicates a high likelihood of a match.
-Once the list of nearest neighbors (best matches) is obtained, it can be reranked using the joint multimodal embeddings, produced from both text and image features.
+Once the list of nearest neighbors (best matches) is obtained, the joint multimodal embeddings, created from both text and image features, can be used to better rerank (reorder) the list.
-The model can output a "matching score" which will belong to the `[0, 1]` range, `1` meaning a more likely match.
+The model can calculate a "matching score" that falls within the range of `[0, 1]`, where `1` indicates a high likelihood of a match.

 ```python
 joint_embedding = model.encode_multimodal(